charliewhitfield/ivoyager_table_importer/README.md

 * '0.0010' (2 significant digits)
 * Any number prefixed with '~' will be interpreted as a 'zero-precision' number (0 significant digits).
 Our Planetarium displays these as, for example, '~1 km'.

+ (Note again that Excel and many other editors will modify cells that it thinks are numbers and ruin precision!)

 #### Internal Representation and Data Access

 Processed data for each table is held in a dictionary-of-field-arrays structure.
 Each field-array is statically typed as specified by field Type.
-The table dictionary can be obtained by `IVTableData.tables[<table name>]`.
+The table dictionary can be obtained by `IVTableData.tables[table_name]`.

 ## DB_ENTITIES_MOD Format